nosarthur/nosarthur.github.io/_drafts/2018-02-20-graph-cuts.md

 * D. Greig, B. Porteous, and A. Seheult, Exact Maximum A Posteriori Estimation for Binary Images, J. Royal Statistical Soc., Series B, vol. 51, no. 2, pp. 271-279, 1989.

+Now we are going to switch gears for the image processing.
-binary values 0 and 1.
+Here binary values 0 and 1 are preferred.

 $$x_i\in \{0, 1, \O\}$$

+minimizing quadratic function of 0-1 variables

 submodularity